mshawahneh/microservices-inter-process-communication/README.md

-# user-microservice
+# microservice-Communication-experiment
-A microservice responsible about managing users' information
+A microservices applcation for scientific purposes of introducing a framework towards optimal inter-process communication performance.